viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 - The XADC also has an on-chip reference option which is selected by connecting VREFP and VREFN to ADCGND as shown in Figure 6-1.
 Due to reduced accuracy, the on-chip reference does impact the measurement performance of the XADC as explained previously

+We will set the XADC to use 10 ADCCLK clocks for the acquisition.
+For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898&nbsp;MHz.
+We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898&nbsp;MHz.

+Using a Clocking Wizard, we are able to generate an output frequency of 95.363 MHz (with the Wizard clocked by 50&nbsp;MHz from the Zynq FCLK_CLK0).
+95.363 MHz divided by 6 gives us a DCLK of 15.894 MHz, which is very close to the value we desire.

+With ADCCLK of 15.894 MHz, we will achieve a sampling rate of 497 ksps (a single conversion cycle will take 32 ADCCLKs).

 ## A short introduction to Zynq-7000 XADC

 ### What is XADC